mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 Looking at the VIX change from 3 days before the event to the event day, and from the event day to 3 days after:

-VIX ticks up a bit heading into the event (+1.05 points) but not significantly (p=0.37).
-It also ticks up slightly afterward instead of falling (+0.38, p=0.64) — also not significant.
-So I can't really say this pattern shows up here.
-It's possible the real effect happens in a tight window right around the 2pm announcement and just gets averaged out over the full trading day — daily data might be too blunt an instrument for this one.
+VIX goes up a little before FOMC (+1.05), but the change is not significant (p=0.37).
+After the event, it also goes up slightly (+0.38, p=0.64), but again not significant.

+**Takeaway:** I can’t say FOMC clearly affects VIX here.
+The effect might happen around the 2pm announcement and get missed by daily data.

 ---

 ## What I'd do with more time

-- Match the "normal" comparison windows to events by time period, not just pool everything — this is probably the biggest thing missing from Q1 right now.
+* Match normal days with FOMC days by time period instead of pooling everything.
-- Use intraday data for the VIX question — that's where the real action probably is.
+* Use intraday data for VIX to better capture the reaction around the 2pm announcement.
-- Run this on all ~104 FOMC meetings instead of just the 31 rate-change ones — more data might sharpen Q1.
+* Include all ~104 FOMC meetings instead of only the 31 rate-change events.
-- Use an actual "surprise" measure (Fed Funds futures) instead of just hike/cut — I tried a 2-year yield proxy and it went the wrong direction, probably too noisy/confounded with macro stuff.
+* Use Fed Funds futures to measure the actual rate surprise instead of the 2-year yield.
-- Check whether any of the 31 events overlap with AAPL earnings or other big market news.
+* Check if any events overlap with AAPL earnings or other major news.

 ---